 “A preferred palm olein oil is deodorised palm olein oil or refined palm olein oil.
 The palm olein may be refined by chemical means or by physical means.
 Typical chemical refining comprises steps of contacting the palm olein with caustic, washing the caustic containing material, bleaching and then deodorising.
 Typical physical refining comprises the steps of bleaching the palm olein, deodorising and then “stripping off” under a vacuum with steam injection.
 A preferred palm olein oil is deodorised palm olein oil.
 When the palm olein oil is deodorised palm olein oil, the ester of (i) lactic acid or fumaric acid and (ii) a C12 to C22 fatty acid, or a salt thereof, may be added to the oil before or after deodorization. it is preferred to add the ester/salt after deodorization because the ester/salt may have a tendency to act as an interesterification catalyst” (1)

 Cheese flavour – it’s on the ingredient list twice and milk flavour is also on the ingredient list.
 Flavours are a term either natural or artificial that fronts a barage of chemicals behind the name – no less than 48 will be in each of the flavours including solvents, diactyls and so much more.
 So if we multiply 3 flavours by 48 we get the stunning number of chemicals equaling 144 at minimum…there could be more.
-I write about flavours in the 2018 edition of my book Changing Habits Changing Lives.
+I write about flavours in my book Lab To Table.
 Please do not be complacent as to what the terms flavour, artificial flavour and natural flavour really mean and be vigilant to keep them out of your diet.